Kansas Archaeological Field School

 Dates: June 2-June 27, 2014 (excluding weekends)

 The Department of Sociology, Anthropology, and Social Work at Kansas State University invites students to participate in the Kansas Archaeological Field School-2014.
 The program will focus on prehistoric archaeological sites in the Manhattan, Kansas area.
 The field school provides students with basic and advanced hands-on training in archaeological excavation and in basic laboratory techniques as time permits.
 Students participate in a problem-oriented research project designed to provide significant information on the archaeology of the Central Plains.
 During the field school, students devote full time on weekdays to field school activities; all enrollees must participate for the duration of the field school.
 No prior archaeological experience is necessary.

-Participants in the KAFS-2014 will receive instruction in a variety of archaeological and ancillary field techniques, including:
+Participants in the KAFS-2014 will receive instruction in a variety of archaeological and ancillary field techniques, including, but not limited to:

 - Test excavation (including unit placement, set-up, screening, and documentation such as profiling, unit/level form completion, plan mapping, photography, etc.)